 Also, today, I have to use a needle and thread to sew a few items.
 I don’t mind doing this, but have trouble threading the needle unless I use that silly little tin thing that is often included in a package of various sized needles.
 Its this thing:

 |Ever use this thingee when trying to thread a needle?
 I’m lost without it.
 Must be old age.|

-Yesterday, I made enough low carb, grain free, starch free pizza for several meals leaving only a salad to chop for today’s meal.
-We left out enough pizza for two days freezing three packages we can later reheat for additional meals.
+Yesterday, I made enough low carb, grain free, starch free pizza for several meals, leaving only a salad to chop for today’s meal.
+We left out enough pizza for two days, freezing three packages we can later reheat as additional meals.

 |Specifically, Penguin Beach.|